designsystemsinternational/mechanic/packages/transition/README.md

     // you pass as the tick in the next step
     duration: 10,
     delay: 1,

+    // Allows to set how often the transition should run
+    // Defaults to 1
+    iterationCount: 10,

+    // Defines the direction of the animation
+    // forward (0 -> 1)
+    // runs the animation in the specified direction
+    //
+    // reverse (1 -> 0)
+    // runs the animation in the reversed direction
+    //
+    // alternate (0 -> 1 -> 0 -> 1 -> ...)
+    // runs the animation in alternating directions, starting
+    // with a forwards run.
+    //
+    // alternateReverse (1 -> 0 -> -> 0 -> ...)
+    // runs the animation in alternating directions, starting
+    // with a reversed run.
+    //
+    // Defaults to forward
+    direction: 'alternate',

+    // Sets the easing curve of the transition.
+Accepts a custom
+    // function or a string referring to one of the predefined
+    // easing curves.
+See `src/easings.js` for a list of all
+    // predefined easings.
+    //
+    // Defaults to linear
+    easing: 'easeInOutExpo',
   });

   drawLoop({ frameCount, timestamp }) => {